MathisBurger/MathisBurger/Readme.md

 - I am Mathis Burger, I am 15 years old.
 - My main programming languages are Go, Rust and TypeScript
 - Furthermore I am using a ton of different frameworks for my projects
+- I am the leading fullstack developer in some big projects

 **GitHub Stats:**